OmaniJava/Omani/README.md

 This rat will continuely modified until i say im bored

+This is a Installer and isnt the Source code

 THIS IS RAT IS NOT FUD AND SHOULD NOT BE FUD